Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Appendix

 This distribution penalizes trees with many leaves and, therefore, favors simpler models.
 However, the penalization is constant for each leaf, that is, it does not depend on its length (unless $\alpha$ depends on $\ell(\mathbf{s})$).

 \item \textit{CTW distribution.} For a binary alphabet $\mathcal{A}=\{0,1\}$ and the CTW function $C$, we have

-This distribution admits an interpretation as a branching process in which each node has children with probability $1/2$ (unless its depth is equals to $L$).
-As a consequence, it assigns higher probability to smaller trees.
-For instance, the root tree $\{\lambda\}$ has probability $1/2$.
+This distribution admits an interpretation as a branching process in which each node has children with probability $1/2$ (unless its depth is equal to $L$).
+As a consequence, it assigns a higher probability to smaller trees.
+For example, the root tree $\{\lambda\}$ has probability $1/2$.